 For a while, I have been wanting to store credentials in git repository.
 But I have never done it because of security.
 Recently, we have started using Airflow to manage all the different workflows in our teams.
 (ETL, scripts..).
 I will write about it in a few weeks.

 Anyway, to manage Airflow variables and connections, which are sensitives files, I was looking for a simple but robust solution.
-Up recently, we were using AWS secret manager, and python code to get/store our sensitive informations.
-But it is not free, and requires code.
+Up recently, we were using AWS secret manager, and python code to get/store our sensitive information.
+But it is not free and requires code.

 We have thought about using Vault from Hashicorp, but it’s overkill for our needs.

 The First attempt was to use git-crypt.
 It works well, but only with GPG, and not so simple to manage teams access.

 Then while looking for another solution on Github, I came across sops on Mozilla’s Github which seemed a perfect solution for our needs.
 It is used by Mozilla to keep their secrets.

 sops is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and it encrypts with AWS KMS, GCP KMS, Azure Key Vault and PGP.

 AWS KMS?
 Perfect, we use AWS Cloud and are already a big fan of their KMS.